 Asian food & urban views in East Chinatown

 Toronto is home to multiple Chinatowns; jump off the streetcar at Broadview Avenue for East Chinatown.
 Smaller than downtown Chinatown, East Chinatown’s roots date to the 1970s, when rising property costs downtown pushed migrants to the Riverdale neighbourhood.
 Gerrard Street East and Broadview Avenue host a plethora of Chinese and Vietnamese shops, restaurants, cafés and salons.

 If you’re snapping photos, the flashy bilingual signs featuring English and Chinese characters are a must, as is the paifang or traditional-style Chinese archway (downtown Chinatown doesn’t have one).
-Scenic Riverdale Park East offers an iconic downtown-skyline view, and is a great spot to nosh on takeout Chinese barbecue or Vietnamese banh mi before reboarding the 506 and continuing eastbound.
+Scenic Riverdale Park East offers an iconic downtown-skyline view and is a great spot for takeout Chinese barbecue or Vietnamese banh mi before reboarding the 506 and continuing eastbound.

 Shopping & street festivals in Little India

 Exit the streetcar at Greenwood Avenue and continue on foot.
 Little India’s main drag encompasses Gerrard Street East between Greenwood and Coxwell avenues and is known for its array of fashion, jewellery, book and music stores, as well as restaurants serving up delectable Indian, Pakistani, Sri Lankan, Nepalese and Bangladeshi cuisine.

 Historically, the neighbourhood’s early 20th century residents were English, Irish and Scottish.
 By the mid-1900s, these demographics changed to Italian and Greek immigrants, as well as increasing numbers of Chinese and South Asian Canadians.